Skip to main content

 Treatment Spotlight: da Vinci® Robotic Surgery

 This procedure uses a miniature camera and robotic “hands.”
 Your doctor inserts them into the body through a series of tiny incisions.
 These tools ensure steadiness and precision.
-Your doctor can see better and avoid damage to nearby nerves and muscles.
-This form of surgery:
+This form of surgery benefits you because it:

 • Reduces blood loss